sympy/sympy/doc/src/guides/contributing/documentation-style-guide.rst

 tutorial for SymPy as well as technical documentation for all of the modules.
 The source files are hosted in the main SymPy repository in the `doc directory
 <https://github.com/sympy/sympy/tree/master/doc>`_ at and are built using the
 `Sphinx site generator <http://www.sphinx-doc.org/en/master/>`_ and uploaded to the docs.sympy.org site automatically.
-The docs website also contains a built- in shell (SymPy Live) that allows users to interactively execute examples.
 There are two primary types of pages that are generated from different source files in the docs directory:

 * Narrative Pages: reStructuredText files that correspond to manually written documentation pages not present in the Python source code.
 Examples are the